Relative cyclotomic structures and equivariant complex cobordism: Functoriality of relative in the precyclotomic base

 \begin{cons} For a zigzag-cyclotomic spectrum $\cX$, define $TR_{z}(\cX)$ to be the homotopy limit (constructed via the Bousfield-Kan cobar construction or mapping microscope) of the following diagram.

 where the unlabeled map $(R\uX)^{C_{p^{n}}}\to (R\Phi \uX)^{C_{p^{n-1}}}$ (for each $n\geq 1$) is the composite

-induced by the canonical map from the fixed point to the geometric fixed points and the $\Phi$-compatibility structure of $R$.
+induced by the canonical map from the categorical fixed points to the geometric fixed points and the $\Phi$-compatibility structure of $R$.
 Naturality of the inclusion of fixed points map $\mathrm{F}$ implies that the diagrams

 and

 commute and so $\mathrm F$ induces a self-map $\mathrm F$ of $TR_{z}(\cX)$.
 Define $TC_{z}(\cX)$ to be the homotopy equalizer of $\mathrm{F}$ and the identity on $TR_{z}(\cX)$. \end{cons}

 The following is clear from construction.